pwr-Solaar/Solaar/docs/rules.md

 `Device` conditions are true if a particular device originated the notification.
 `Active` conditions are true if a particular device is active.
-`Device` and `Active` conditions take one argument, which is the serial number or unit ID of a device, as shown in Solaar's detail pane.
+`Device` and `Active` conditions take one argument, which is the serial number or unit ID of a device, as shown in Solaar's detail pane, or either of its names, as shown by Solaar.
-Some older devices do not have a useful serial number or unit ID and so cannot be tested for by these conditions.
+Some older devices do not have a useful serial number or unit ID and so cannot distinguished from other devices with the same names.

 ### Host
 `Host` conditions are true if the computers hostname starts with the condition's argument.